June 01, 2022 | News | Research Visit

 © Christopher Wolfe

 Christopher Wolfe My name is Christopher Wolfe and I am a PhD candidate at the University of Nevada, Reno.
 I received my MA in Anthropology from Texas State University and my BA in Archaeology and Anthropology from Dickinson College.
 While broadly trained as a biological anthropologist, my research crosscuts disciplines by combining Bayesian and/or Machine Learning techniques to highlight the intersection of the multi-dimensional human phenotype and the multi-dimensional social world.

 © Elnura Zhalieva

 Elnura Zhalieva is a Master Student of Machine Learning at Mohamed Bin Zayed University of Artificial Intelligence (MBZUAI) in Abu Dhabi.
 Her main research interest is applying Bayesian Deep Learning in survival analysis to achieve better uncertainty representation of predictions and improve model generalization.
 She likes the diversity within the research and has worked on various projects such as modeling the dynamics of Covid-19 using stochastic processes and applying Reinforcement Learning for the renewable energy price prediction.

 © Yan Zhang

-Yan Zhang is a DPhil Candidate at the Department of Sociology at the University of Oxford.
-Her research focuses on fatherhood and children´s wellbeing from a gender perspective in the context of China´s Great Migration and she uses a mix of quantitative and qualitative methods.
-She holds a Master of Social Work from Columbia University and an MSc in Social Research Methods from the University of Warwick.
-Before her current studies, she worked at UNICEF as a Child Protection Officer.
+Yan Zhang I am a DPhil candidate at the Department of Sociology at the University of Oxford.
+My research focuses on fatherhood and children's wellbeing from a gender perspective in the context of China's Great Migration and I use a mix of quantitative and qualitative methods.
+I hold a Master of Social Work from Columbia University and an MSc in Social Research Methods from the University of Warwick.
+Before my current studies, I worked at UNICEF as a Child Protection Officer.

 © Yuan Zhao